FNB Branch Code 250655 - The Universal Branch Code for EFT

-Use that code for internet banking services such as making payment to other FNB recipients.
+Use the code for internet banking services such as making payment to other FNB recipients and international payments.

 This will save you a lot of time and stress.

 If you remember a branch-specific code, you're more than welcome to use it.

 The bank will use the code to identify the area which your account was opened.

 Find your specific branch code using the FNB's branch locator tool.

 The tool will give you all the details (branch name, code, contact details, etc.) you need about a branch, see screenshot below:

 But the FNB universal branch code 250 655 is the best alternative to traditional branch coding system.

 Your payment/transaction will be processed quicker when you use the generic or universal branch code.

 So, you don't have to stress about incorrect account details when making payment online.

 Universal Branch Code Vs Swift Code

 Customers usually confuse universal branch code with swift code.

 As discussed above, the FNB universal branch code is a generic 6-digit number used to locally identify branches in South Africa.

 Whereas swift code is an international banking code given and authorised by the central bank.